Ricozl/travelPlanner/README.md

 A User who is not signed-in can see all of these sites and access a Map of Rome to see where they are located.
 The map is created using the Mapbox.com API and has it's own html page.
 The map can be zoomed in and out.
 There are markers at the site locations that, when clicked, display a pop-up window with info about the site.
 Also, a link to an exterior webpage that opens in a window which, when closed, returns to the Rome Travel website.

 ### Rome Quiz written in React
 When a User signs in, they have access to a Rome Quiz written in React which has it's own html page.
 The quiz is interactive; the User chooses from a list of multiple-choice answers and immediately sees their score.
-When they have answered all five questions, they are shown their score and told whether they won or not.
+When they have answered all five questions, they are shown their score and told whether they have won or not.

 ### Favorites page
 When a signed-in User clicks on one of the nine categories and sees the places in that category, they will notice that at the bottom of each item there are two links, "Add to Favorites" and "Remove from Favorites".
 These are not available to unsigned-in Users.
 A signed-in User can then access their Favorites page to see the list they have saved.